-Okay, we saw it's important to keep the complementary volume identical to have a good fit between the mouthpiece and the instrument.
+Okay, we've seen that it's important to keep the complementary volume identical to have a good match between the mouthpiece and the instrument.
 But let's take a mouthpiece and slightly change something inside, like the baffle or the chamber: what happens?

-The volume is smaller if the baffle is high or if the chamber is small (look on my figure above which is kind of extreme).
-To keep the volume in order to respect the sacred rule of the complementary volume, we have only one solution: add some length to the mouthpiece shank!
+The volume is smaller if the baffle is high or if the chamber is small (look at the figure above which is a little extreme).
+To keep the correct volume, in order to respect the sacred rule of complementary volume, we only have one solution: add some length to the mouthpiece shank!

-Indeed, if the length of the cylinder is increased (while keeping the diameter) there will be more air volume in the mouthpiece so we can correct the decrease of the volume we lost while changing the baffle and chamber, and bring back the volume to the holy value V*.
+Indeed, if the length of the cylinder is increased (while maintaining the same diameter) there will be more air volume in the mouthpiece to compensate for the decrease in volume after changing the baffle and chamber, therefore bringing back the volume to the holy value of V*.

-I'm sure you understood all the matter about air volume and saxophone mouthpieces length.
-So it's the time to prove it, by answering the 3 following questions in the article comments:
+I'm sure you understood everything about air volume and the length of saxophone mouthpieces.
+So it's time to prove it, by answering the 3 following questions in the article comments:

-Question 1 : I play on an old Conn baritone from the 30's that is two high in the intonation, help me!
+Question 1 : I play on an old Conn baritone from the 30's that is too high in intonation, help me!
 What can I do?

-Question 2 : My Syos custom mouthpiece is amazing, but I would love to have a bit less brightness.
-The Syos soundshaper told me he would lower the baffle and enlarge the chamber:
+Question 2 : My Syos custom mouthpiece is amazing, but I would love for it to be less bright.
+The Syos soundshaper told me they would lower the baffle and enlarge the chamber:

-Question 3 : I have in my hand two alto Syos mouthpieces that have exactly the same length.
-My deduction is :
+Question 3 : In my hand I have two alto Syos mouthpieces that are exactly the same length.
+My conclusion is :

 So, what are your answers?